Younhong/hugin.github.io/README.md

 # About Hugin
 * Hugin started out from a movie called ‘Pay It Forward’.
 Main motivation of hugin company is that one's person's good act makes the whole world bright by passing benefits to each other.

-# Project Structure of Hugin Project
-* Hugin App
-  > Hugin Mobile Application developed with flutter framework with dart language.
-It supports both android and ios mobile devices.
-* Hugin Web
-  > Hugin Web Application developed with flutte framework with dart language.
-Flutter Web provides functions for converting dart language to javascript language.
-* Hugin Server
-  > Hugin Project is connected to cloud function which is provided by google cloud platform which consists firebase database system.
-Cloud Function mainly works with the nodejs and typescript language.
-* Database
-  > Hugin Application is connected to firebase database system, which is nosql database.
-Flutter provides a lot of plugins to support connection to firebase database system.

-# Other tools for project
-* Gitlab
-   > Gitlab is very nice tool for managing source code.
-It is similar to github, but unlike github, gitlab provides better enviroment for developing with team on private repository.
-Our project is managing three project in gitlab each for app, web, and server.
-* Slack
-  > Slack is very useful tool for communcating with developers.
-Also, slack provides notification channel connected with gitlab which means all the commits of gitlab can be notified and shown on slack.
-* Zeplin
-  > Zeplin is a tool for designer.
-It is similar to figma.
-By using zeplin, you can design application first and apply it on your application.

 # Environment
 * App:
 > Android Studio, Flutter, Dart, Android or IOS Device(Real Device or Virtual Device).